rudijs/docker-enterprise-edition-demos/install_centralized_logging.md

 Sign up for a 30 day trial at scalyr.com if you don't have an account there already.

 1. As per the setup docs at scalyr, create a configuration file snippet to hold your api key.

-In this example, we will create /tmp/api_key.json:
+In this example, create /home/ubuntu/scalyr_api_key.json and chmod it to 600 (read only)

 Example: